MrColwell/PS2Excel/README.md

   * Multiple Days in PowerScheduler not supported (only A at the moment)

 Will be added in future:
+  * Work with MS Internet Explorer (as well as Google Chrome)
+  * Multiple Days supported
   * Number enrolled in class to be added to display
   * Section number to be added to Course
   * Count per block to be added at bottom of spreadsheet